Hyundai Ioniq Electric (2016-2022) running costs, insurance, warranty & tax

 The Hyundai Ioniq Electric can’t stretch to the seven-year/100,000-mile warranty afforded to buyers of the Kia Soul EV, however it’s not far off with a five-year/unlimited-mileage guarantee.
 Hyundai’s battery warranty is even better, offering cover for up to eight years or 125,000 miles, whichever comes first.

 The Ioniq Electric should be easy to service, as its electric powertrain contains far fewer parts than petrol and diesel equivalents.
 This means there’s a lot less inside that can go wrong, potentially saving you money in the long run.
 The only thing to bear in mind is that not all Hyundai dealers in the UK are currently able to service the Ioniq Electric, so it’s advisable to make sure there's one that can within reasonable travelling distance.

 Road tax – otherwise known as Vehicle Excise Duty (VED) is currently zero for all electric cars and the Ioniq Electric is no exception.
-It'll be exempt from the London Congestion Charge until 2025 as well.
+It's exempt from the London Congestion Charge until 2025 as well.